Updated April 4, 2023

-Spark is an open source framework for running analytics applications.
-It is a data processing engine hosted at vendor-independent Apache Software Foundation to work on large data sets or big data.
-It is a general purpose cluster computing system that provides high-level APIs in Scala, Python, Java, and R. It was developed to overcome the limitations in the MapReduce paradigm of Hadoop.
-Data scientists believe that Spark executes 100 times faster than MapReduce as it can cache data in memory whereas MapReduce works more by reading and writing on disks.
-It performs in-memory processing which makes it more powerful and fast.
+Spark is an open-source framework for running analytics applications.
+It is a data processing engine hosted by the vendor-independent Apache Software Foundation and is designed to work with large data sets or big data.
+Spark is a general-purpose cluster computing system that provides high-level APIs in Scala, Python, Java, and R. It was developed to overcome the limitations of the MapReduce paradigm in Hadoop.
+Data scientists believe that Spark executes 100 times faster than MapReduce because it can cache data in memory, whereas MapReduce works primarily by reading and writing to disks.
+It performs in-memory processing, making it more powerful and fast.

 Spark does not have its own file system.
-It process data from diverse data sources such as Hadoop Distributed File System (HDFS), Amazon’s S3 system, Apache Cassandra, MongoDB, Alluxio, Apache Hive.
-It can run on Hadoop YARN (Yet Another Resource Negotiator), on Mesos, on EC2, on Kubernetes or using standalone cluster mode.
-It uses RDDs (Resilient Distributed Dataset) to delegate workloads to individual nodes which support in iterative applications.
-Due to RDD, programming is easy as compared to Hadoop.
+Instead, it processes data from diverse data sources, such as Hadoop Distributed File System (HDFS), Amazon’s S3 system, Apache Cassandra, MongoDB, Alluxio, and Apache Hive.
+It can run on Hadoop YARN (Yet Another Resource Negotiator), on Mesos, on EC2, on Kubernetes, or using standalone cluster mode.
+It uses RDDs (Resilient Distributed Dataset) to delegate workloads to individual nodes that support iterative applications.
+Due to RDD, programming is easier in comparison to Hadoop.

-- Spark Core: It is the foundation of Spark application on which other components are directly dependent.
-It provides a platform for a wide variety of applications such as scheduling, distributed task dispatching, in memory processing and data referencing.
+- Spark Core: It is the foundation of a Spark application on which other components directly depend.
+It provides a platform for a wide variety of applications such as scheduling, distributed task dispatching, in-memory processing, and data referencing.

 - Spark Streaming: It is the component that works on live streaming data to provide real-time analytics.
-The live data is ingested into discrete units called batches which are executed on Spark Core.
+The live data is ingested into discrete units called batches, which are executed on the Spark Core.

-- Spark SQL: It is the component that works on top of Spark core to run SQL queries on structured or semi-structured data.
-Data Frame is the way to interact with Spark SQL.
+- Spark SQL: It is the component that works on top of the Spark Core to run SQL queries on structured or semi-structured data.
+Data Frames are the way to interact with Spark SQL.

 - GraphX: It is the graph computation engine or framework that allows processing graph data.
 It provides various graph algorithms to run on Spark.

-- MLlib: It contains machine learning algorithms that provide machine learning framework in a memory based distributed environment.
-It performs iterative algorithms efficiently due to in-memory data processing capability.
+- MLlib: It contains machine learning algorithms that provide a machine learning framework in a memory-based distributed environment.
+It performs iterative algorithms efficiently due to the in-memory data processing capability.

-- SparkR: Spark provides an R package to run or analyze data sets using R shell.
+- SparkR: Spark provides an R package to run or analyze datasets using the R shell.